gmc-code/PC-microbit-micropython/docs/images/flip_and_rotate_images.rst

 ====================================================

 | Custom functions are needed to flip or rotate images.
-| The pixel brightness data needs to be obtained then reorganised and used to create a new image.
+| The pixel brightness data needs to be obtained then re-organised and used to create a new image.

 ----